 Here’s how one journalist handled the death of her dog: “When my precious schnoodle, Puccini, died, I channeled my grief into a project I’d been working on for 13 years-a series of children’s books called Adventures With PawPaw,” says Diana Scimone.
 “After Puccini died, I pushed the project into high gear.
 About a year later, the first three titles in the series were published-and more are on the drawing board.”

+If you want to believe that your dog is in a happier place, read Dog Heaven.
 Not everyone can publish a book about their pet’s death, but reading about how pet owners survived loss can help.

 What to Do When Your Dog Dies

 Surround yourself with people who understand pet loss “I’ve got four boxes of ashes on my book shelves – three dogs and one cat – for the pets I’ve had to say goodbye to over the last dozen years,” says Carol Hodes.
 “Each was an important member of my family [I have no children].
 I am of the belief that you have to accept that the grief will be as profound, if not more so, than if you lost a human member of your family.
 And you need to surround yourself with people who understand that.
 Folks who don’t share your love of pets will not understand your sense of loss.
 In most cases, I had to make the decision to euthanize the pet and I also find that to be both a uniquely challenging and, sometimes, uplifting aspect of the experience.
 You got to be there for the pet and give the ultimate gift of a peaceful and pain-free end.”